 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system. - The practice carried out a thorough analysis of the significant events.
+However some staff told us that monitoring and learning from significant event analysis (SEAs) was not always shared with all staff.
+The minutes of meetings were limited and we were unable check this or establish if SEAs were a standing agenda item.

-We reviewed safety records, incident reports national patient safety alerts and minutes of meetings where these were discussed.
+We reviewed safety records, incident reports, national patient safety alerts and minutes of meetings where these were discussed.
 Lessons were shared to make sure action was taken to improve safety in the practice.
-For example, a patient had been discharged from hospital without a discharge letter or sufficient medication.
-The patient ran out of medication and rang the practice.
-From this the GP needed to contact a Consultant at the hospital regarding the patients admission and discharge and their medication changes, As a result of this incident the case history was made anonymous and used in the teaching of junior doctors at the trust induction.
+For example, ensuring patient's demographic information was checked and the process improved.